This page contains links that connect to sites over which neither the SCA or Wealdlake has any control.

 One of my interests is cooking.
 This comes from an addiction to food - I cannot seem to live without it!
 It is my preference to enjoy good food.
 From this desire for good food and an interest in things medieval, I have begun studying "period" cooking.
 This I have demonstrated in the past at the Michigan Challenge Balloonfest Medieval Village SCA Demonstration.

-For years I have made soup using an old family recipe that has been passed down from each mother to their children for at least 4 generations in my family.
+For years I have made soup using an old family recipe that has been passed down from each mother to their children for at least 5 generations in my family.
 It was passed on both sides of my family.
-I learned it from my mother and grandmothers.
+I learned it from my mother and grandmothers and taught it to my children.
 It was written down as - chicken stock, carrots, celery, onion, eggs, flour, salt, milk.
 This list of ingredients is all I need to remember how to make it.
 The amount of each ingredient needed changes depending on how many people I will be serving.
 My largest pots fed over 50 people.

 I learned to cook using a handful of this, a palm of that, a pinch of some herb, spice or ingredient.
 Documentation of Medieval recipes cooking and recipes most often resemble my family recipe.